Skip to content

 enabled: true

-This configures Kubernetes to restart the pod if /healthz stops responding (liveness) and to stop routing traffic to it during startup (readiness).
+This configures Kubernetes to restart the pod if /healthz stops responding (liveness) and to hold traffic until /readyz returns 200 during startup (readiness).

 Pod logs